stxent/halm-examples/README.md

 ---------------

 * CMAKE_BUILD_TYPE — option specifies the build type.
+* TARGET_NOR — place executables in an external NOR Flash.
+* TARGET_SDRAM — place executables in an external SDRAM.
+* TARGET_SRAM — place executables in the embedded SRAM.
 * USE_BIN — enable generation of executables in Binary format.
 * USE_HEX — enable generation of executables in Intel HEX format.
+* USE_DFU — enable memory layout compatible with a bootloader.
 * USE_LTO — option enables Link Time Optimization.